kpam92/practice/interview&practice/interview_questions/misc_questions.md

 * binary trees, BFS vs. DFS

 * difference between .__proto__ and .prototype
-  - .__proto__ is used to find the prototype of an instance of a class, while .prototype would be used on the entire class itself. i.e. 'Dog.prototype' vs. 'Fido.__proto__'
+  - .__proto__ is used to find the prototype of an instance of a class, while .prototype would be used on the entire class itself. i.e. 'Dog.prototype' vs. 'Fido.__proto__'.The ‘prototype’ property points to the object that will be asigned as the prototype of instances created with that function when using ‘new’.